bigcommerce/sass-style-guide/README.md

 ```

 There are only two minor differences in a micro app, when compared to the core
 framework.
-Firstly you'll notice that the /framework folder has been replaced by
+Firstly you’ll notice that the /framework folder has been replaced by
 a /layouts folder, as well as the addition of the /shame folder.

-**/layouts:** Contains your micro app "layouts" and page specific styling.
+**/layouts:** Contains your micro app “layouts” and page specific styling.
 Essentially creating the wrapping sections and grids for your app, where the
-core framework's components will live inside.
+core framework’s components will live inside.
 For example, a layout file could
-potentially be your micro app's navigation.
+potentially be your micro app’s navigation.
 It is important to note that the
 styling for individual navigation items and all other inner components styling
 do not live in the layout file.
 There purpose is purely for the containing
 elements that set up your app.

 **/shame:** This interestingly named folder has one goal: to remain empty.
-It's
+Its
 purpose is the place for all of those hot fixes or quick hacks in throwing
 something together.
-Any code which you don't feel is "complete" can also live
+Any code which you don’t feel is “complete” can also live
 here.
 It creates clear visibility on less than perfect code, especially when it
 comes to code reviews, and creates a trail for your dodgy code that if left
 somewhere in your component/layout code could be forgotten about and left.

 **A note on: /components & /utilities:** Within your micro app, these folders should
-only house your app's unique code.
+only house your app’s unique code.
 Any repeatable component or utility that could
 be re-used across other micro apps should be flagged and a PR opened for adding
 it into the core framework.